 The University of Montana

 Field assistants are sought for an ongoing, long-term study of the behavioral, demographic, and life history ecology of a high elevation avian community and riparian ecosystem.
 The field site is located in high elevation (7800') forest in North Central Arizona, where we have extensively studied 32 species of breeding birds for nearly 20 years.
 The project has 3 foci: studies of life history evolution for all bird species (see spp list and typical life history traits), effects of climate change on birds and the riparian ecosystem, and a large herbivore (elk/deer) exclusion experiment to examine effects of herbivores on the ecosystem.
-Field assistants will have the opportunity to gain experience in many of the field techniques used in avian research including: nest-searching, mist-netting, target-netting, territory mapping, re-sighting, and video-taping nests.
+Field assistants will have the opportunity to gain experience in many of the field techniques used in avian research including: nest-searching, mist-netting, target-netting, territory mapping, re-sighting, and video-taping nests, measuring nestlings/eggs, and radio telemetry.
 Additionally, field assistants will be given the opportunity to work and interact with graduate students conducting innovative science at this site.
 The field camp is remote, primitive, and requires tent-living (you must provide your own tent).
 The project runs from ~ 1 May and ends ~ 25 July.
-Pay is $1250 - $1400/mo for Research Assistants, depending on experience, and $1500/mo for Supervisory positions.
+Pay is $1288 - $1400/mo for Research Assistants, depending on experience, and $1600/mo for Supervisory positions.
 We are looking for people who are willing to learn new techniques, have a solid work ethic, and who can function well independently, yet are comfortable working/living in large groups.
 Prior experience with birds is desirable but not required; self-motivation, a strong work ethic, enthusiasm for science, and ability to tackle the rigors of field work are a must.
 Those applying for the supervisor positions must have at least three months of relevant experience.
-Reviews of applications and filling of positions is occurring now and will continue until positions are filled (no later than Feb 15, 2013).
+Reviews of applications and filling of positions is occurring now and will continue until positions are filled (no later than Feb 28, 2015).

 To apply, please submit the following to Arizona.email@example.com: